 Star Wars Galaxy’s Edge Disclaimer

 Star Wars: Galaxy’s Edge—aka Star Wars Land—will be opening at Hollywood Studios on August 29, 2019 with one operational ride.
-A second ride is expected to open later in 2019.
+The second ride will open on December 5, 2019.
 Until this disclaimer is removed, this post does not include Star Wars: Galaxy’s Edge at all.

 Two Park Hopping FastPass+ Strategies